FREE SHIPPING WORLDWIDE!

 Across the room, over a table, under a chair… Anita follows a long line of ants.
 Where do they take her?
 Zestful pictures capture the curiosity of a lively little girl and introduce young readers to some simple, everyday vocabulary.

-A big box, her grandparents' walking sticks… Neelu has everything she needs for her big, strong fort.
-But she trips and falls, and the box becomes flat!
+A big box, her grandparents' walking sticks, Amma's long red dupatta… Neelu has everything she needs for her big, strong fort.
+But – oh no – she trips and falls, and the box becomes flat!
 Whacky pictures take us on a colourful ride into a child's imagination.
 2018: Best of Indian Children's Writing: Contemporary

 Pranav wants Maya to come to his house.
 “Why?”
 Maya wants to know.
 Bright pictures form a cheery backdrop to a narrative that sees a house through a child's eyes, and makes a good introduction to colours.

-Papa tries hard to wake Annika up but all she says is “NO”!
+Papa tries to wake up Annika, but all Annika says is "No!"
 What does Papa do now?
-Endearing pictures highlight the father-daughter bond.
+Endearing pictures highlight the father-daughter bond in a familiar morning scene in many homes.

-What happens when seven animals have to share one small umbrella?
-Cheery pictures liven up an old folktale about sharing retold with a twist.
+Drip, drip, drip!
+It's raining… What happens when seven animals have to share one small umbrella?
+Cheery pictures liven up this old folktale about sharing, retold with a twist.

 It's a very mixed-up world where flowers talk and trees fly!
-The goofy text spins on whacky illustrations that whirl the reader along.
+The goofy text of this mad little bilingual book spins on whacky illustrations that whirl the reader along.

 When will it rain, Little Frog asks his mother.
 When black clouds appear in the sky, she replies.
-Sunday, Monday, Tuesday... every day Little Frog looks out for clouds.
-Bold strokes and bright colours highlight the drama of the sky.
+Sunday, Monday, Tuesday... every day Little Frog looks up at the sky and when he sees something dark, asks the crane, the fish, the stork if these are clouds.
+No, comes the reply – until finally, the rain comes down!
+Bold strokes and bright colours highlight...

 Guddu's mother wants to take a photo of him.
 But Guddu will not smile!
-A child's toys come to life in this story with animated illustrations.
+A child's toys come to life in this fun bilingual story with animated illustrations that are picture perfect.

 One day, Jojo the dog wakes up to find purple spots on his body.
-“Bowwow!” says Jojo.
 Where did they come from?
+Jojo sets off on a search...
+This charming tale with a twist is also a wonderful introduction to colours.

 A black cat with bright green eyes becomes a white cat with bright green eyes.
-Illustrated with bright colours that contrast dramatically with the black and white.
+How does this happen?
+But this is only the beginning of the adventure.
+Stunning pictures play with the shape of the elegant cat.

 It can fly and do magic.
 It is a horse and also a pencil.
 What is it?
-Bright cutout illustrations give wing to imagination.
+Bright, endearing illustrations add to the charm of this perfect read-together book with grandparents!

-A merry donkey sang through the night in the cucumber field, but the cucumbers couldn't bear it.
-Earthy illustrations in the patachitra style from Odisha energise this droll new retelling.
+There was a donkey who felt so happy that he sang through the night in the cucumber field.
+The problem was that the cucumbers couldn't bear it.
+What did they do?
+Earthy illustrations in the patachitra style from Odisha energise this droll new bilingual retelling of a well-known Panchatantra story where the focus shifts to the plight of the cucumbers!

 Loading...